Programme

 Faculty teachers will give the final decision on student's placement level.
 Some students may need to attend a lower level or attend two levels concurrently for a half-year period before mid-term evaluation.

-Apply for 24/25 New Entry Assessment
+Apply for 24/25 Mid-year Entry Assessment

 New Entry Assessment